 Los Diamantes

-On your way back into town from a visit to the Alhambra, stop at this bar where they serve ice-cold beer in frozen glasses, fried battered fish and almost battered everything.
-It’s extremely popular with the locals, and you may have to queue up on the street or stand at a table, but it’s well worth it.
+On your way back into town from a visit to the Alhambra, stop by this bar.
+They serve ice-cold beer in frozen glasses and delicious battered fried fish.
+It’s extremely popular with the locals, and you may have to queue up on the street or stand at a table—but it’s well worth it.

-Under the bright, white LEDS of “The Diamonds”, elbow your way through to an empty table on the far side, and order a few beers to get the tapas coming.
+Under the bright LEDs of “The Diamonds”, elbow your way through to an empty table on the far side and order a few beers to get the tapas coming.
 Then, work your way through the menu like there’s no tomorrow.

-What will it be?
-Fried anchovies, fried squid, fried dogfish, fried beef brains?
-Yes, you read it right!
-Everything deep fat fried, or almost.
-Try the excellent razor clams, more-some saffron rice and juicy lamp chops.
-And order half-rations each time, just so you can try it all!
+Try the fried anchovies, fried squid, fried dogfish, and fried beef brains.
+Yes, you read that right!
+Pretty much everything is deep-fat fried.
+Order the excellent razor clams, saffron rice, and juicy lamp chops.
+Be sure to get half-rations each time, so you can try it all!

-Eat as the locals do, drink as the locals do, and soak up all the ambiance of the vibrant city and its social scene.
-Then head out and enjoy the night.
+Eat and drink as the locals do and soak up all the ambiance of this vibrant city and its social scene.
+Then, head out and enjoy the night.

 Address: Plaza Nueva, 13